“Everything is a lie …” – Sage Didymas

 The saga began with the tinkle-tankle and the tintinnabulation of clanking steel.
 It woke Victoria from her dark dreams.
 She was greeted by a headache of biblical proportions.
 She felt as if all her bones had become disjointed.
 A scorching fire raged underneath her skin.
 The sweet smell of burnt flesh filled the air.
 It reminded Victoria of Chinese barbecue pork.
 The first addled thought that came to her addlepated mind was, “Where’s my unicorn?”

 Victoria Solana was the most unremarkable person you could ever know.
-For most of her life, she’d lived in the inconspicuous town of Dundas about forty-five miles west of Toronto.
+For most of her life, she had lived in the inconspicuous town of Dundas about forty-five miles west of Toronto.
 It’s a part of the city of Hamilton and is a short bike ride from McMaster University.
-In a small town where everyone knows everyone, Victoria had a hard time getting people to notice her.
-She once bumped into her grade 9 homeroom teacher Ms. Notrump outside of school and the poor woman got all flustered trying to remember her name.
-Victoria had such an average appearance and nondescript demeanor that if she shared a room with more than three other equally unremarkable Dundasians, her presence would promptly disintegrate into quantum uncertainty.
+In a small town where everyone knows everyone, Victoria was singularly adept at escaping attention.
+She once bumped into her grade 9 homeroom teacher Ms. Notrump outside of school, and the poor woman got all flustered trying to remember her name.
+Victoria had such an average appearance and nondescript demeanor that if she shared a room with more than two other equally unremarkable Dundasians, her presence would promptly disintegrate into quantum uncertainty.

 Fortunately for Victoria, she was an only child and therefore her parents doted upon her.
 She didn’t care a whit about what others thought of her if she could live a calm and ordinary life in close proximity to the people she loved, namely her parents and her two best friends Bella and Jackie.
 This would be quite enough for her.
 Victoria was living precisely the kind of idyllic life that she wanted, and she was blissfully happy.

 Victoria had three faint moles on her face.
-One was high on her left cheek where beauty moles were usually located.
-Another one was near the left corner of her lip, which was supposed to signify that she was a connoisseur of good food.
-The last one was at the centre of her chin below her lips, which by the mystical science of molesophy meant that she was a loving and considerate person.
+One was high on her left cheek where beauty moles are usually located.
+Another one was near the left corner of her lip, which is supposed to signify that she’s a connoisseur of good food.
+The last one was at the centre of her chin below her lips, which by the mystical science of molesophy means that she’s a loving and considerate person.

 This is the paradox of Victoria.
 She was by no means a plain or homely girl.
-If one studied her features carefully, one might even decide that she was quite attractive.
-After all, it is said that “there are no ugly girls at sixteen.” … or maybe it’s eighteen.
-A sage most certainly said “there are no ugly girls, only lazy girls.”
+If one studied her features carefully, one might even conclude that she was rather attractive.
+After all, it is said that “there are no ugly girls at sixteen” … or maybe it’s eighteen.
+A sage certainly said “there are no ugly girls, only lazy girls.”
 In any case, one thing can be said about Victoria—she was not lazy.

 “Why don’t we have dinner at our favourite Chinese restaurant?”
 Victoria suggested.
 “We don’t have to worry about the girls.
-Jackie can’t come because she got grounded again for swearing, and Bella’s going through a vegan phase.
+Jackie can’t come because she got grounded again for swearing (rolling her eyes), and Bella’s going through a vegan phase.
 It’s okay.
 I’ll do something with the girls after Christmas.”

 “That’s too bad about the girls,” Victoria’s mom said.
 “But for your sixteenth birthday, we should try a better restaurant.
 What you think, Daddy?”